alan-turing-institute/trustworthy-assurance/docs/dmh-report/chapter-4.md

 In terms of the second consideration, there are a few clarifications that need to be made.

-Firstly, the main gap relates to the ability for the principles to capture concepts such as,`choice`, `patient choice`, `self-determination`, `autonomy`.
+Firstly, the main gap relates to the ability for the principles to capture concepts such as,`choice`, `patient choice`, `self-determination`, and `autonomy`.
 The appearance of these concepts is not surprising.
 Patient autonomy, informed consent, and participatory decision-making in healthcare are longstanding ethical values, and are reflected in well-known bioethical principles.[^beauchamp]

 [^beauchamp]: Beauchamp, T. L., & Childress, J. F. (2013).
 Principles of biomedical ethics (7th ed.).
 Oxford University Press.

 In the original domain-general setting in which the SAFE-D principles were designed, informed consent and autonomous decision-making were captured under principles such as fairness and explainability (e.g. ensuring that information about an algorithmic decision is *accessible* and *explainable* to users).
-However, as we will see shortly, there are nuances in the design, development, and deployment of digital mental healthcare that put pressure on the choice of subsuming these values into another principle.
+However, as we will see shortly, there are nuances in the design, development, and deployment of DMHTs that put pressure on the choice of subsuming these values into another principle.

 Secondly, there are other principles, such as `human-centred`, `human rights`, `honesty` and `closed loop systems` that are either ambiguous or do not fit cleanly into the existing framework.
 In the context of the first two, this is simply because they stand outside of the SAFE-D principles as meta-frameworks (e.g. human rights law).
 For instance, the SAFE-D principles have been put forward as a means for safeguarding human rights[^coe_ref].
 However, in the case of `honesty` and `closed loop systems`, there was simply insufficient information during discussion to determine whether these are merely outliers or express an existing attribute that fits within the framework.